Moraea group species B are found on this wiki page.

 Moraea barnardii has a single leaf and white flowers streaked with blue with cream nectar guides outlined in dark blue.
 The flowers are about 1 in. diameter and with their blue or black lines and dots they are most charming.
 The blossom lasts 3-4 days and repeats periodically for 3 weeks.
 This species is found on rocky sandstone slopes in the southwest Cape.
 The first three photos by Bob Werra of one of his favorites.
 Alan Horstmann took the last photo.

 Moraea bellendenii is a very tall yellow blooming Moraea and one of the last ones to bloom in my garden.
 In nature it is found on grantic or clay slopes in the southern parts of the Cape.
 The inner tepals are tricuspidate with short lateral lobes and a slender central cusp curved inwards.
 The tepals curve upward.
 It is closely related to Moraea tricuspidata which has white flowers and tepals that spread horizontally.
 It occasionally skips a year for me and often divides into smaller corms.
 I have found it grows best in the ground or a very deep container.
 Photos 1-2 by Bob Rutemoeller and Mary Sue Ittner.
-Photos 3-4 by M. Gastil-Buhl show a close-up of a flower from corms received from Michael Mace and the resulting corms from two flowered plants on a 1 cm grid.
+Photo 3 was taken by Dirk Wallace.
+Photos 4-5 by M. Gastil-Buhl show a close-up of a flower from corms received from Michael Mace and the resulting corms from two flowered plants on a 1 cm grid.

 The first habitat photo was taken by Cameron McMaster in the Overberg.
 The next two photos were taken by Bob Rutemoeller.
 The first of these was taken near Bainskloof and is very speckled and the second was taken on the West Coast near Darling.
 The flowers were not entirely open giving it a very different appearance.